 What about bugs?

 We recommend that you bring and use a good mosquito repellent.
 The kind containing deet works best.
-Mosquitoes are not much of a problem in Cataract Canyon, but they can be present on the first day of the trip.
-As we travel farther downstream they completely disappear.
-In high water years, they are more prevalent but in lower water years, they may not show up at all.
-The best plan is to be prepared for them.
+Mosquitoes are usually not much of a problem in this area of the Colorado River, but the best plan is to be prepared for them.

 Mosquitoes generally do not come out on to the water, so they are mostly only an issue while on shore.
 In camp, we provide tents so the mosquitoes won’t be a problem at night.